 - Developing Spanish language skills through learning the Spanish alphabet, prayers and vocabulary

-First graders meet with specialists in music, Spanish and physical education twice per week, plus art, library, STEM, and technology specialists once per week.
+First graders meet with specialists in music, Spanish, technology and physical education twice per week, plus art, library and STEM specialists once per week.
 Students have the opportunity for learning outside the classroom through field trips to different nature centers, a play performance and visits from the Como Zoo.

 Second-graders build upon basic academic concepts by applying skills in math, reading, art, music and more to further their competencies and understanding of these areas.
 Specific examples include: